 It’s one of the favorite parts of my job, delivering what I call a Win: Win — a win to the business by delivering something which has an ROI (return on investment) and a win to the employees by delivering something they truly value and engage with.

-So what’s my favorite benefits programme?
-If I had to pick one, it’s likely to be the first benefits programme I’ve put in place in my previous companies, which is discounts.
+So what’s my favorite discounts program?
+If I had to pick one, it’s likely to be the first discounts program I’ve put in place in my previous companies, which is discounts.
 And yes, this is before I even joined Reward Gateway.

-We like to call our employee discounts programme a company’s "secret sauce."
-Why, because it gets employees to come back to your benefits (and often your communications portal) time after time on a daily and weekly basis, creating something which in communications is called "stickiness."
+We like to call our employee discounts program a company’s "secret sauce."
+Why, because it gets employees to come back to your perks (and often your communications portal) time after time on a daily and weekly basis, creating something which in communications is called "stickiness."

-There are many other reasons that I’m a fan of employee discounts programmes.
+There are many other reasons that I’m a fan of employee discounts programs.
 Here’s a few others that I’ve seen over the years when putting them in place:

-We’re all looking for benefits which, as the expression goes, “don’t break the bank.”
-That’s exactly the category I’d put employee discounts programmes under, as the cost is significantly lower than many other benefits.
-If it’s still not in your budget, you can test the benefit out by getting discounts with local providers and offering them to your staff.
+We’re all looking for perks which, as the expression goes, “don’t break the bank.”
+That’s exactly the category I’d put employee discounts programs under, as the cost is significantly lower than many other perks.
+If it’s still not in your budget, you can test the discounts out by partnering with local providers and offering them to your staff.
 I’ve done this before, and it’s a great lead up to an online discounts platform.